amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

 For convenience and concision, the following shorthand type aliases are provided: $\mathbb{B}$ for `Bol`, $\mathbb{U}$ for Unicode `Character`, $\mathbb{S}$ for Unicode `String` (a list of Unicode characters `[𝕌]`), $\mathbb{N}$ for `Nat`, $\mathbb{Z}$ for `Int`, $\mathbb{Q}$ for `Rational`, $\mathbb{R}$ for `Flt`, $\mathbb{C}$ for `Complex`, $\mathbb{H}$ for Hamiltonian `Quaternion`, $\mathbb{V}$ for `Vector`, $\mathbb{M}$ for `Matrix`, and $\mathbb{T}$ for `Tensor` of three or more dimensions.
 The standard library defines the `String` type as a `Vector` of `Character` values.
 By convention, we use short names like `Bol` and `Int` for primitive types, but longer names like `Integer` and `Vector` for non-primitive types.

-The `unsigned` types, though useful for bit manipulation in a system GPL like C, are useless in a scientific DSL like Fortran, except to represent natural numbers $\mathbb{N}$ and counting numbers $\mathbb{N}^+$.
+The `unsigned` types, though useful for bit manipulation in a system GPL like C, are useless in a scientific DSL like Fortran, except to represent natural numbers $\mathbb{N}$ and counting numbers $\mathbb{Z}^+$.
 Our new language supports both natural numbers and counting numbers, but not the bit-level `unsigned` type, as C does.

 Unicode symbols can be used in the code for identifier names: $\pi$, $\sigma$, $\le$, $\ge$, $\sqrt{}$, $∞$, $⊥$, $⊤$, $\lnot$, $\land$, $\lor$, $\emptyset$, $\otimes$, $\oplus$, etc. These symbols are entered using standard [$\LaTeX$](https://en.wikipedia.org/wiki/LaTeX) commands, as is done in Agda.
 IDEs can provide keyboard shortcuts, of course.